paulbearne/esp32-idf-camera/README.md

-to setup the inviroment for setup paths to the idf etc also you may need to dependencys for mdns and esp32-camera open an idf terminal window in vscode then type the following idf.py add-dependency espressif/esp32-camera idf.py add-dependency espressif/mdns
+to setup the inviroment for setup paths to the idf etc also you may need to dependencys for mdns and esp32-camera open an idf terminal window in vscode then type the following

+idf.py add-dependency espressif/esp32-camera
+idf.py add-dependency espressif/mdns

-this is still a work in progress
+this is still a work in progress currently tested on a esp32-s3 camera board and esp32-cam board

+application specific settings are in the sdconfig file which can be modified in the vscode extension sdkconfig editior.